desicardcasinolab.com

 • Jokers: 0 points

-• The Pure Sequence Penalty: If you have no pure sequence at the time of an opponent's declaration, all your cards are counted as points, even if you have sets.
+• The Pure Sequence Penalty: If you have no pure sequence, all cards in your hand are counted as points, regardless of any sets or impure sequences you have.

 Common Mistakes to Avoid